Getting a Mortgage for up to and over 5x Your Salary

 How to borrow over 5x your salary

-Your first step should be to find a mortgage broker with experience arranging mortgages based on this salary multiple as this will boost your chances of getting approved at the best terms available.
+Your first step should be to find a mortgage broker with experience arranging mortgages based on this salary multiple.
+This will boost your chances of getting approved at the best terms available.

 - Readying all the necessary paperwork